kezzyhko/window-switch-preview/README.md

 It does not work with all apps.
 The app must have:
 * Separate processes for separate windows.
 For example, works with Paint, but does not work with Chromium browsers.

-* Each window should have different title.
-That's how this tool remembers position of previews/thumbnails.
-    * Although, you may use some window renamer tool for that, or launch application via `.bat` file and `start` command.
+## Improvements from original version

+* Config parameter `ProcessName` to change searched app name.
+    * You can use special value `*` to disable filtering
+    * Process name - is the name of `.exe` file without the `.exe` extension itself.
+    * Defaullt value - `ExeFile`, as it was originaly intended for EVE Online.
+* Automatically adds indexes so that it works for multiple windows with the same title name.

 ## Instruction

 1. Open and close the app, this will create a config file.
 2. Inside the config file, change `ProcessName` to the process name of the app you want to search.
-    * You can use special value `*` to disable filtering
-    * Process name - is the name of `.exe` file without the `.exe` extension itself.
-    * Defaullt value - `ExeFile`, as it was originaly intended for EVE Online.
-    * You can edit config file only when the app is closed, otherwise it will not save.
+You can edit config file only when the app is closed, otherwise it will not save.
 4. Launch the app once again.